-- At the cellular level, they are originate from the plasma membrane of the prokaryotic cells.
+- At the cellular level, they originate from the plasma membrane of prokaryotic cells.

-- They are majorly made of a protein called pilin.
+- They are mostly made of a protein called pilin.

-- Pili are responsible for the movement of bacterial cells and are also involved in adherence to different surfaces, which is an important virulence characteristic of bacterial pathogens and promote infection.
+- Pili are responsible for the movement of bacterial cells and are also involved in adherence to different surfaces, which is an important virulence characteristic of bacterial pathogens and promotes infection.

-- The cytoplasm of the prokaryotes does not possess membrane-bound organelles.
+- The cytoplasm of prokaryotes does not possess membrane-bound organelles.

-- However, there is an exception that some prokaryotic cells contain specialized membrane-bound organelles in their cytoplasm, which include magnetosomes and acidocalcisomes, as well as protein-based organelles, such as carboxysomes.
+- However, there is an exception: some prokaryotic cells contain specialized membrane-bound organelles in their cytoplasm, which include magnetosomes and acidocalcisomes, as well as protein-based organelles, such as carboxysomes.

 - The ribosome (70S) of bacteria is a composite of two asymmetric subunits, the 50S and the 30S subunits, which assemble at the specific site on the mRNA during the initiation of translation.